dmicha16/clogging/README.md

 [Sat Feb 17 19:43:53 2018] [INFO] hello world!
 ```

-### Output customization CLOG parameters
+### Output customization of CLOG arguments
-As mentioned above, without including the output type, CLOG will default to normal output, but you can also set that if you wish to see from the code what type is being outputted.
+As mentioned above, without including the output type, CLOG will default to normal output format, but you can also set that if you wish to see from the code what type is being outputted.
 This produces the same output as the example above.

 ``` c++
 #include "Logger.h"